gntagkas/Bike-Share_Company_Data_Analysis/README.md

 ##  Introduction to the Problem

-As a junior data analyst we are working within the marketing analysis team at a bike-sharing company in Chicago, called Cyclistic.
+As a junior data analyst, we are working within the marketing analysis team at a bike-sharing company in Chicago, called Cyclistic.

 **Cyclistic**: A bike-share program that features more than 5800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.

 The bikes can be unlocked from one station and returned to any other station in the system anytime.
 The company decided to offer flexible pricing plans, including: single-ride passes, full-day passes, and annual memberships.

-- Casual Riders: Customers who purchase single-ride or fully-day passes.
+- Casual Riders: Customers who purchase single-ride or full-day passes.
 - Annual Members: Customers who purchase annual memberships.

 For clarity, throughout this report: